John Walsh (bishop): Early years

 In August 1889 Bishop Walsh was appointed Archbishop of Toronto, and installed on 27 Nov 1889.
 During his tenure he established the Sacred Heart Orphanage at Sunnyside, and St. John's Industrial School for Boys, and purchased land for the establishment of Mount Hope Catholic Cemetery, as St. Michael's was near capacity.
 Walsh also invited French Canadian clergy from Quebec to staff the French-speaking parishes in Kent and Essex counties.

+In 1894, the Archbishop secured a $40,000 (the equivalent of $1.48 million in 2024) gift from Catholic railway magnate Hugh Ryan to build a three-storey surgical wing for St Michael's Hospital, Toronto.
+The expansion put the hospital on the path to becoming one of Canada's preeminent teaching University, with its state-of-the-art operating theatre designed to accommodate fifty medical students.

 Walsh died in Toronto in 1898 and is buried at St. Michael's Cathedral, Toronto.